- introduction

 Identical to v1.

-Remove a key's content from the server, but only before a specified time.
+Remove a key's content from the repository, but only before a specified time.

 Example: